Astrology Home Astrology Blog Star Guide Horoscopes Love Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 The evidence from interested researchers – such as our very own Energy Doctor, Stephen Kane, as well as kinesiologists, chinese medical specialists, feng-shui experts, herbalists, yogis and mystics of all hues – suggests that our bodies are not mere flesh and blood, but are more like sensitive broadcasting and receiving stations.
 We constantly interact with our environment on many levels, from the sub-atomic to the metaphysical, responding to a broad spectrum of radiant frequencies, not all of which have yet been catalogued by science.
 Bear in mind it was not so long ago that the very idea of radio, movies, x-rays and televison signals would have been consigned to ridicule at best – or, more ominously, to the stake with the witches.

 The traditional view still upheld by many astrologers, especially in India, is that each planet is literally the body and expression of a spiritual being or entity (deva; asura; god; goddess; guide).
 These spiritual beings are expressions of the life-force, planetary avatars whose job it is to affect and guide the destinies of life-forms on this planet.
 This process is ultimately designed to bring self-awareness and redirect our karmas to higher planes, despite some bumps along the way that can be alleviated by remedies: gems, herbs, rituals, talismans and the like.
+Karma is thus not a fixed and inevitable fate, for we exist in a spiritual matrix, which can be focused, restructured and recomposed by the use of skilful means.

 Planetary Energies, or Symbolic Links?

 Some astrologers believe that planetary energies themselves generate events in our lives – and given recent advances in quantum mechanics, they may be right.
-In physics the idea of disconnected particles set into an empty space and affected by quanta of energy no longer explains the universe and what happens in it adequately.
+In physics the idea of disconnected particles set into an empty space and affected by quanta of energy no longer adequately explains the universe and what happens in it.
 Dark energy and dark matter, antimatter and other more arcane features in nature, such as string theory, Zero Point Energy and the Spherical Standing Wave Structure of Matter challenge the accepted view that there are only four basic forces (strong nuclear; weak nuclear; electromagnetic; gravity) and that there can be no action at a distance.

 Organically Connected with the Cosmos

 This writer believes we are organically connected with the cosmos, just as seemingly unconnected islands in the sea are connected by the invisible sea-floor.
 Whatever happens to any part of the world affects us to some extent as individuals, even in ways which may be quite invisible to the casual observer.
+This in more materialistic terms presents as a multidimensional reality, which we at the human level perceive in three dimensions – and are beginning to comprehend a fourth dimension (time) as an integral component of the others.

+Is the world an interactive being with patterns of life within its field serving as consciousness-generators which help bring it (and us) to full consciousness?
 History shows us that we react en masse much more noticeably to environmental factors, which may be more or less insignificant at the individual level.
-Is the world an interactive being with patterns of life within its field serving as consciousness-generators which help bring it (and us) to full consciousness?
-The evidence is compelling.

-As human beings and spiritual entities, it is important to understand our place in the world.
+This is the cosmic current left untouched by intent, but as human beings and spiritual entities, it is important to understand our place in the world.
 At the deepest level, all major events in our lives are governed by our karma, the product of what we have been in the (sometimes distant) past.
-Karmas are given to us in order to create the conditions necessary for us to awaken from the "sleep of ages" and to achive self-realisation.
+Karmas are given to us in order to create the conditions necessary for us to awaken from the "sleep of ages" and to achieve self-realisation.
 Since the universe reflects the energies of the cosmic mind, so too do our lives.
 Astrology is a timed map to the expression of these energies.

 Freewill and Destiny

-Go Backl Return to the start of the series, What is Astrology.
+Go BacklReturn to the start of the series, What is Astrology.

 |